-Why Is the C-Section Rate So High?
+Why the C-Section Rate Is So High

 But even setting aside risk aversion, the decision to perform a C-section can be clouded by considerations other than medical necessity.
 For example, physician-patients are about 10 percent less likely to have a C-section than comparable nonphysician patients.
 Why this is the case is not clear, but it suggests that doctors may treat some patients differently from others.
 Studies have also found that C-sections—especially first-time C-sections—spike around morning, lunchtime, and the end of the day, which could be (could be) interpreted as induced demand by doctors who are responding to scheduling pressures: getting to office hours, eating lunch, going home.

 Yet another possible reason for the country’s high C-section rate, as we mentioned, is that physicians are routinely paid more for a C-section than they are for a vaginal delivery—on average, about 15 percent more.
 Why is this the case?
-The prevailing logic is that a C-section is a major surgery, so the physicians’ payment should reflect the greater potential for complexity.
+The prevailing logic is that a C-section is major surgery, so the physicians’ payment should reflect the greater potential for complexity.
 But this logic rests on a crude generalization.
 Vaginal birth can be very straightforward, but it can also be very complicated and time-consuming.
 The same is true for a C-section.
 Despite this, payments are fixed—they reflect the mode of delivery, not the difficulty.

 You could imagine an alternative system that just paid for time, per hour of labor—which would acknowledge the fact that labor management tends to take longer than C-sections; after all, a C-section performed during labor by definition cuts short that labor.
 Such a system would also account for the costs physicians accrue by spending more time in the hospital: less sleep, less time with family, less time to see patients in the office.
 But such a system might then wrongly incentivize slow labors, or avoiding C-sections when they’re needed, so a whole different set of problems would emerge.